 Just like the venerable dive watch, the pilot watch has origins of purpose rather than style.
-And just like diving timepieces, pilot’s watches have evolved over the decades to become an iconic horological style that has stood the test of time.
+And just like diving timepieces, pilot watches have evolved over the decades to become an iconic horological style that has stood the test of time.
 You don’t have to fly an aircraft to wear one, either.
 Modern pilot watches run the gamut of styles, some adhering to tradition, while others take on more contemporary interpretations.
-One thing is for sure, though.
-Pilot watches are here to stay.
+One thing is for sure, though: pilot watches are here to stay.

 What Is a Pilot Watch?

 So, what makes a pilot watch a pilot watch?
-First off, unlike dive watches, there exists no universal standard for a pilot’s watch in terms of a measurable capability to withstand altitude, pressure, or g-forces, but there are universally accepted features a pilot’s watch should have.
-A good pilot’s watch should really have excellent legibility with high contrast numerals (white or cream).
-Arabic numbers on the face instead of simple markers are customary so as not to impede legibility for the wearer while flying.
+First off, unlike dive watches, there’s no universal standard for a pilot watch in terms of a measurable capability to withstand altitude, pressure, or g-forces, but there are universally accepted features a pilot watch should have.
+A good pilot watch should have excellent legibility with a dark face and high contrast numerals (classically white or cream).
+Arabic numerals on the face instead of simple markers are customary so as not to impede legibility for the wearer while flying.
 Excellent lume is also vital for low light and nighttime visibility.
 A darker dial and lighter hands and numerals are ideal for contrast, and the crystal should be made of mineral crystal or sapphire glass and also have anti-reflective properties for glare reduction.
-A good pilot’s watch should also have at least a 40mm diameter or larger, upwards of 46mm.
+A good pilot’s watch should also be least a 40mm diameter or larger, often upwards of 46mm.
 This adds to the easy legibility.
-The crown should also be big and easy to grip with gloves.
+The crown should also be big and easy, which was originally included so that pilots could easily grip the crown while wearing gloves.

 The Best Pilot Watches

-We’ve selected a wide swath of pilot’s watches across a range of prices, from the truly affordable to the truly premium.
-Each one of these selections ticks most of the pilot watch boxes and manages to deliver an excellent style quotient.
+From the truly affordable to the truly premium, each one of these pilot watches ticks most of the pilot watch boxes and manages to deliver an excellent style quotient.
 Whether you choose to actually fly with them is totally up to you.